DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

 ##### Functional Principle

 The node subscribes to the `/odom` topic, which provides the current pose of the robot.
-Subsequently, the node's logic is triggered every time a new pose is received on the topic nd converts it to the map frame using functionality provided by the [ROS `tf` package](https://wiki.ros.org/tf).
+Subsequently, the node's logic is triggered every time a new pose is received on the topic and converts it to the map frame using functionality provided by the [ROS `tf` package](https://wiki.ros.org/tf)[^1].

-The provided `lookupTransoform` method is used to get the position and orientation of the robot in the map frame.
-The position is stored as an x and y coordinate, while the orientation is stored as a yaw angle (representing rotation around the z-axis; calculated using the provided `euler_from_quaternion` method).
+The provided `lookupTransform` method is used to get the position and orientation of the robot in the map frame.
+The position is stored as an `x` and `y` coordinate, while the orientation is stored as a yaw angle (representing rotation around the z-axis; calculated using the provided `tf.euler_from_quaternion` method).
-The converted pose is packaged into a custom `PoseInMap` message, which includes the x and y position and the yaw angle.
+The converted pose is packaged into a custom `PoseInMap` message, which includes the `x` and `y` position and the yaw angle.
 This message is then combined with the original `/odom` pose into a custom `PoseTF` message, which includes a header with a sequence number and timestamp, the original `/odom` pose, and the converted map pose.

-Both the `PoseInMap` and `PoseTF` messages are used in other packages related to the TurtleBot's functionality.
+Both the `PoseInMap` and `PoseTF` messages are used in other custom packages related to the TurtleBot's functionality.

 ##### Usage